rails/rails/guides/source/rails_application_templates.md

 ### gem(name, options = {})

-Adds a +gem+ entry for the supplied gem to the generated application’s +Gemfile+.
+Adds a `gem` entry for the supplied gem to the generated application’s `Gemfile`.

-For example, if your application depends on the gems +bj+ and +nokogiri+:
+For example, if your application depends on the gems `bj` and `nokogiri`:

 ```ruby
 gem "bj"
 gem "nokogiri"
 ```

-Please note that this will NOT install the gems for you and you will have to run +bundle install+ to do that.
+Please note that this will NOT install the gems for you and you will have to run `bundle install` to do that.

 ```ruby
 bundle install